Skip to content Skip to Programs Navigation

 CB 3490 Chapel Hill, NC 27599

-In related research, she has explored the cultural pressure to “do what you love” and its implications for economic mobility and career decision-making.
-She has also examined the psychodynamics of leader identity, investigating the factors that shape whether people come to see themselves as leaders.
+In related research, Dr. Sonday has examined the cultural pressure to “do what you love” and its implications for economic mobility and career decision-making.
+She also studies leader identity development, including the fears that keep people from seeing themselves as leaders as well as how people reconcile their ideals as leaders with the pragmatic demands of the role.

-Her research appears in The Academy of Management Journal and The Academy of Management Review.
+Her research appears in the Academy of Management Journal, the Academy of Management Review and Administrative Science Quarterly.

-Dr. Sonday’s interest in organizational behavior is shaped by her professional experiences in both nonprofit and corporate settings.
+Dr. Sonday’s interest in organizational behavior is shaped by her professional experiences in nonprofit, corporate and community advocacy settings.
 She began her career at an economic development nonprofit focused on alleviating poverty through education, food and housing programs.

-She earned her PhD in management and organizations and her BBA with high distinction from the University of Michigan.
+Dr. Sonday earned her PhD in Management and Organizations and her BBA with high distinction from the University of Michigan.